xxxilPadrinoxxx/strict-yaml-api/README.md

 We’re talking about the future of YAML-based APIs here:
 👉 [Discussion #1: Launching StrictYAML for APIs](https://github.com/xxxilPadrinoxxx/strict-yaml-api/discussions/1)

+## 🐍 Python CLI Usage

+You can run StrictYAML from the command line using the Python-based CLI.

+📦 Install (from source)
+pip install pyyaml

+Once installed, run the script: python strictyaml_api/cli.py ./examples/power-automate.yaml

 ## ⚡ PowerShell Support

 StrictYAML can also be used directly in PowerShell for validation and JSON conversion.